hansroland/HsWl/README.md

 # HsWl Haskell Wayland Client

+This is a proof of concept, that it's possible to write a Wayland client in Haskell withour calling the libwayland client library via FFI.
+The code implements the Wayland wire protocol.

-The project has the following subdirectories:
+We have the following subdirectories:

 ## 0_Book